 It's not the definition of what is a pixel that matters.
-The overall size in width by length of a sensor is the most important factor in terms of image quality.
+It's overall size, the width and length of a sensor, is the most important factor in terms of image quality.
 Also important is the size of the individual light-collecting photosites, how close they are to each other, as well as the camera's internal processor that converts that light information into a viewable image.

-It's 2017.
-This post has been updated and it's not a far cry from reality to say that all new cameras have enough pixels to satisfy your every pixel popping need.
-You used to be guided by looking at how you were going to use your digital photos afterwards.
+It's 2019.
+This post has been updated and it's not a far cry from reality to say that all new cameras have plenty of pixels to satisfy your every pixel popping need.
+When you're choosing a camera. you need to be guided by looking at your shooting style and how you're were going to use your photos afterwards.

 Large poster-sized prints required image files from high megapixel cameras.
 Not any more.
 Even budget digital cameras have 8 megapixels or more.
 If you fill your frame with your subject, you've got plenty of pixels to produce really good quality.

 First, I confess that I have spend many hours with method 1.
-I actually enjoy reading the technical reviews, but after all, I am a camera geek.
-I've also sold plenty of used camera gear on eBay, but not so much anymore.
+I actually enjoy reading the technical reviews, but that's no surprise, I've been a camera geek since middle school.
+I started out buying (and then selling) used film cameras and other camera gear on eBay, but not so much anymore.

-In my opinion the feedback from regular folks like you and me is very valuable.
-The readers of the Better Digital Photography Tips web site know I like to find practical answers, not necessarily the most technical.
+The feedback from regular folks like you and me is very valuable.
+The readers of the Better Digital Photography Tips website know I like to find practical answers, not necessarily the most technical.